We Are Growing

 Partner With Us

 Individual and corporate partners will build career-long brand relationships with the brightest emerging talent in the packaging space.
-To learn more about how to partner with the MSU SoP, contact Kyle Cutler, Director of Development.
+To learn more about how to support Packaging 2.0, contact the College of Agriculture and Natural Resources Advancement team.

 IMAGE GALLERY